nbigaouette/onnxruntime-rs/README.md

 You _might_ need to use `DYLD_LIBRARY_PATH` (on macOS) to point to the directory where `libonnxruntime.dylib` is located to execute a binary (or debug it).
 Note that this is not the proper way as it messes _System Integrity Protection_.

+Commit 4315b5a381faa11330fe554c69392f59 set the path in [`.cargo/config`](.cargo/config) (for macOS) and should allow running the binaries without setting an environment variable.

 ---